BitcoinDesign/Guide/guide/payments/units-and-symbols.md

-Set preferred unit at app level, with default set to Bitcoin (BTC):*
+###### Set preferred unit at app level, with default set to Bitcoin (BTC):*

 ![appsetting](/../../../assets/images/payments/appsetting.svg)

-Change unit contextually:
+###### Change unit display contextually:

+User should always be able to change unit contextually.
+Additionally, for the value to have meaning to most users today, the option to select the local currency should also be readily available:

 ![ContextualSetting](/../../../assets/images/payments/ContextualSetting.svg)